WebFuzzing/EvoMaster/docs/joss-paper/paper.md

-``EvoMaster`` is aimed both at practitioners that want to automatically test their software, and also at researchers that need generated test cases for the SE problems that they are investigating.
+``EvoMaster`` is aimed both at practitioners that want to automatically test their software, and at researchers that need generated test cases for the SE problems that they are investigating.

 At the moment, ``EvoMaster`` targets RESTful APIs compiled to JVM __8__ and __11__ bytecode.